rio-ARC/Portfolio/README.md

 Hi!
 I'm Aritra, an Electronics & Communication Engineering student who loves building things at the intersection of hardware and software.
 I work across web development, embedded systems, and AI/ML—using whatever tool gets the job done.

-I code in C++, Python, and React.js, and I've built everything from web apps and dashboards to a Bluetooth RC car and ML-based prediction projects.
+I code in C, Python, and React.js, and I've built everything from web apps and dashboards to a Bluetooth RC car and ML-based prediction projects.

 Currently focused on sharpening my frontend skills while diving deeper into electronics.
 I'm actively learning machine learning and data structures, and I care about understanding *why* things work, not just making them work.